Brownsea Island: 20th century

-Since 1964 the island has been host to the Brownsea Open Air Theatre, annually performing the works of William Shakespeare.
-The island has a visitor centre and museum, displaying the island's history.
+Since 1964, the island has been host to the Brownsea Open Air Theatre, annually performing the works of William Shakespeare.
+Brownsea has a visitor centre and museum, displaying the island's history.
 There is also a newly located shop and cafe, with one holiday cottage on the quay.
-At the Scout camp at the south-west of the Island there is an outdoor centre and a trading post shop which is focused on the Scout movement.
+At the Scout camp, at the south-west of the island, there is an outdoor centre and a trading post shop which is focused on the Scout movement.

 21st century

 The Dorset Wildlife Trust operates on the island from The Villa, previously the island vicarage.
 The island has a single post box that is emptied each day.
 In October 2008, the island was featured on BBC One's annual Autumnwatch programme.

 There is an annual round-the-island swim of 4+1/2 mi run by the RLSS Poole Lifeguards.